 I have always been interested in mushrooms.
 I often go on scouting missions in the jungle or areas around my farm, on the eastern side of the Big Island.
-There are a few edible mushrooms in Hawaii and I have been only able to find a couple of them.
+There are a few edible mushrooms in Hawaii and I have been only able to find a few of them.
 One which is most plentiful is called Wood Ear or auricularia cornea, and even a novice can identify.

 I first noticed these peculiar mushrooms on fallen branches in my orchards.
 They are brown, rubbery in texture and slightly resemble ears called Auricularia cornea.